 The Fischer S-Bound 112 Crown provides you with 34 mm of side-cut that lets you turn with ease and control.
 You can add climbing skins for added traction.

 These wax-less skis are guaranteed to make your winters exciting.
 The double camber gives your skis the energy and pop while you make your turns.
 Explore the snowy terrain with the Fischer S-Bound 112 Crown Cross-Country Skis.

-The Alpina Sports Discovery 80 Skis are a perfect combination of elegance, performance, and quality.
+The Alpina Sports Control 60 Skis are a perfect combination of elegance, performance, and quality.
 They are wide enough to provide you with the support you need on powdered snow, while narrow enough to give you easy control.
 This makes these skis ideal for your backcountry adventures.

-The red 175 cm skis are constructed with a super light wood core, integrated sidewalls, and metal edges.
 The skis feature wax-less patterned base and strong grip.
-They come with two years’ warranty covering any defects you find in the material as well as the manufacture.
+They come with one year’ warranty covering any defects you find in the material as well as the manufacture.

 Although you cannot put a price on having fun, these beauties deliver you uncountable adventures than what they cost.